Overview

 Units

-- To complete a Minor sequence in International Relations select any four (4) units from below, including no more than two (2) credit points at level 3
+• To complete a Minor sequence in International Relations select any four (4) credit points from below, including no more than one (1) credit point at level one, and at least one (1) credit point at level 3